GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/ruby/index.md

 ## Overview

-The following documentation demonstrates how to use the [oxd client software](http://oxd.gluu.org) Ruby library to send users from a Ruby application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+The following documentation demonstrates how to use the [oxd Client Software](http://oxd.gluu.org) Ruby library to send users from a Ruby application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.

 ## Sample Project

-[Download a sample project](https://github.com/GluuFederation/oxd-ruby/archive/master.zip) specific to this oxd library.
+Download the [Sample Project](https://github.com/GluuFederation/oxd-ruby/archive/master.zip) specific to this oxd-ruby library.

 ### System Requirements